directus/directus/docs/guides/headless-cms/build-static-website/next-13.md

 > {{ $frontmatter.description }}

 [Next.js](https://nextjs.org/) is a popular JavaScript framework based on React.js.
-In this tutorial, you will learn how to build a website using Directus as a CMS.
+In this tutorial, you will learn how to build a website using Directus as a [Headless CMS](https://directus.io/solutions/headless-cms).
 You will store, retrieve, and use global metadata such as the site title, create new pages dynamically based on Directus items, and build a blog.

 ## Before You Start